Frequently Asked Questions

 What is the “College?”

-If you are a Neuroscience major, you are in the College of Letters and Science.
-Within Letters and Science, there are four unique advising centers.
-They have jurisdiction over everything except your major requirements.
-They can help with petitions, GE requirements, or the proficiency requirements.
+If you are a neuroscience major, you are in the College of Letters and Science.
+Within the College, there are four College Counseling units.
+They have jurisdiction over all university and College requirements outside of the major.
+They can assist with petitions, GE requirements, or the proficiency requirements.

-Since each unit has been created to address the respective needs of its target population, it is very important that you know which advising office you should go to in order to meet with a full-time counselor or process UCLA College petitions and related requests.
-Every student belongs to one of those groups, but if you’re not sure who to see, start with the College Academic Counselors in A316 Murphy Hall.
+Since each unit has been created to address the respective needs of its target population, it is very important that you know which advising office you should go to in order to meet with a full-time counselor, or process UCLA College petitions and related requests.
+You can confirm which College Counseling Unit you belong to by looking at your DARS.

 If you are a student in the School of Arts and Architecture, the Department of Education, the School of Engineering and Applied Science, the School of Nursing, the School of Public Policy, or the School of Theater, Film and Television, please see a counselor in your division.